mrmrcoleman/write_hardware_jsons/README.md

 # Goal

-For testing purposes we often need to create hardware_data files with realistic data that have unique IP addresses based on a given CIDR string.
+For testing purposes we often need to create hardware_data files with realistic data that have unique IP addresses based on a given CIDR string and unique MAC addresses.

 # Usage